eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.query.join.base.md

 ---
-title: Cube Hierarchy Query Join Base
+title: Hierarchy Query Join Base
 group: Hierarchy
 kind: TUTORIAL
 number: 2.3.3.1
 ---
-# Daanse Tutorial - Cube Hierarchy Query Join Base
+# Daanse Tutorial - Hierarchy Query Join Base

 If the database structure follows the Third Normal Form (3NF), hierarchies in a cube are not stored in a single table but are distributed across multiple tables.